fQuinzan/Approximating-optimization-problems-using-EAs-on-scale-free-networks/README.md

 ## Files and folders

-- The folder code contains the software used for the epxeriments.
+- The folder graphExplorer contains the software used for the epxeriments.
-- The folder sdata contains some sample graphs used in the experiments.
+- The folder sdata contains some sample graphs taken from [SNAP](http://snap.stanford.edu/) used in the experiments.

 ## Requirements